-412.03 Equipment.
-Use equipment conforming to Subsection 409.04.

-412.04 Surface Preparation.
-Prepare the surface for a tack coat according to Subsection 303.07.
-When the surface is concrete, remove excess joint and crack filler.

-412.05 Weather Limitations.
-Apply asphalt tack coat on a dry, unfrozen surface when the air temperature in the shade is above $2 \,^{\circ}$ C and rising.

-412.06 Asphalt Application.
+- 412.03 Equipment.
+Use equipment conforming to Subsection 409.04. - 412.04 Surface Preparation.
+Clean the existing surface of all loose material, dirt, or other deleterious substances by approved methods.
+When the surface is concrete, remove excess joint and crack filler. - 412.05 Weather Limitations.
+Apply asphalt tack coat on a dry, unfrozen surface when the air temperature in the shade is above 2 °C and rising. - 412.06 Asphalt Application.
 Where using slow-setting emulsified asphalt, dilute by adding an equal amount of water to the emulsified asphalt.